-For Thanksgiving this year, I'm feeling the need to eschew all of the rusts and golds and oranges in favor of a subtler hues of green and white and blue.
-To keep fussiness to a minimum, I'll bundle sets of vintage flatware with linen napkins, do away with place mats entirely, choose tiny cloth coasters to offset wine glasses, and make miniature bouquets from grocery store greens.
+Above: For Thanksgiving, I want to eschew all of the rusts and golds and oranges in favor of subtler hues of green and white and blue.
+To keep fussiness to a minimum, I'll bundle sets of vintage flatware with linen napkins, do away with place mats, choose tiny cloth coasters to offset wine glasses, and make miniature bouquets from grocery store greens.

-Above: I found these light indigo colored napkins for $10 apiece in the newly redone basement shop at ABC Carpet & Home in Manhattan.
-Similar Indigo Blue Linen Napkins are available from Maalikaa Creations on Etsy; $20.83 each.
-For those on a more modest budget, Murphy Blue Napkins are on sale for $5.99 each from Crate and Barrel.
+Above: I found light indigo colored napkins for $10 apiece in the newly redone basement shop at ABC Carpet & Home in Manhattan.
+Similar Indigo Blue Linen Napkins are available from Maalikaa Creations on Etsy; $19.20 each.

 Above: Instead of using place mats or a tablecloth, I decided on cloth coasters from the Fog Linen Shop.
-A set of six Navy White Stripe Coasters is $30 from Shop Fog Linen.
+A similar set of six Navy Seersucker Coasters is $30 from Shop Fog Linen.

 Above: Simple white dishes are my go-to for tabletops in any season.
-Here, I used Muji's 26-cm Beige Plate; $10.50 each.
+Here, I used Muji's Beige Porcelain Plates;; $10.50 each.

-Above: For the greens, I chose seeded eucalyptus, rosemary, hypericum, all purchased from my local grocery store.
-Given just enough water in the bottom of a short, squat vessels, they added spots of greenery to each setting, without crowding the table.
-Simple Tea Glasses are $10 from ABC Carpet & Home.
+Above: For the greens, I chose seeded eucalyptus, rosemary, hypericum, all purchased from a local grocery store.
+In short, squat vessels, the tiny arrangements add spots of greenery to each setting, without crowding the table.
+For similar glasses, see 10 Easy Pieces: Basic Drinking Glasses.

-Above: I used a set of vintage silverware, tied in jute bundles around my napkins; a similar set of Vintage Flatware is $31.51 from Sandra's Corner Store on Etsy.
+Above: I used a set of vintage silverware, tied in jute bundles around my napkin.

 Interested in a step-by-step details for the napkin rings?
-Stay tuned.
+See DIY: Botanical Napkin Rings.

-For more tabletop inspiration see A Foraged Botanical Tabletop for Midsummer.
+For more tabletop inspiration, see A Foraged Botanical Tabletop.